 Norfolk Southern Corporation (NYSE: NSC) today reported second-quarter financial results.

-- Railway operating revenues of $2.9 billion increased 1 percent compared with prior year, as a 5 percent increase in average revenue per unit was offset by a 4 percent decline in total volume.
+- Railway operating revenues of $2.1 billion decreased 29 percent compared with second-quarter 2019, driven by a 26 percent decline in total volume.

 About Norfolk Southern